 Born Mary Beatrice Eleanor Anne Margaret Isabel d'Este, Mary was the eldest child and only daughter of Alfonso IV, Duke of Modena and his wife, the former Laura Martinozzi.
 On 20 September 1673 Mary was married by proxy in a Catholic ceremony to James, Duke of York, later to be James VII/II.
 On 21 November 1673 they were married in person in a Protestant ceremony in England.
 Mary was James' second wife.
 His first wife Anne Hyde had died leaving him with two Protestant daughters, Mary (later Queen Mary II) and Anne (later Queen Anne).

 Mary of Modena was viewed by many English Protestants as an agent of Pope Clement X, who had been instrumental in effecting her introduction to James.
 James' recent conversion to Catholicism had dismayed many of his subjects, and his marriage to Mary was seen by many as a prelude to the reversal of the Reformation and the re-establishment of Great Britain as a Catholic nation.
+One result was the need felt by King Charles II to keep James well clear of London.
+This resulted in James' appointment as King's Commissioner to Scotland from 1680 to 1682, though he and Mary had been living in Edinburgh for some time previously.

 Mary and James had a number of stillborn children, but on 10 June 1688, Mary gave birth to a healthy boy, James Francis Edward Stuart who, all else being equal, would in due course succeed James VII/II as James VIII/III.
 All else was not equal, however, and the prospect of a Catholic Stuart dynasty spurred the Protestants into action.
 On 30 June 1688 a group of Protestant nobles asked William, Prince of Orange, by now married to James' elder daughter Mary, to come to England with an army to overthrow James.
 James was confident he would prevail, and turned down offers of military assistance from Louis XIV of France.
 But when William of Orange landed in Brixham in south west England on 5 November 1588 at the start of the "Glorious Revolution", much of James' army switched allegiance to him; and even James' younger daughter Anne came out in support of William and Mary.